7+ Best Hostels in Vienna/Wien Under $25

 The location of the Wombats City Hotel Naschmarkt is one of the best out of all the hostels in Vienna as it is close to the famous Naschmarkt.

 The hostel property is clean and safe.
-Although it is big, guests say it is easy to make new friends and that the hostel bar prices are cheap.
+Although big, guests say it is easy to make new friends and that the hostel bar prices are cheap.
 A free welcome drink for every guest to help lubricate and build confidence if required!

-Free walking tour, free maps and for an additional fee, ‘all you can eat’ breakfast which sounds like a challenge!
+Free walking tour, free maps and for an additional fee, ‘all you can eat’ breakfast, which sounds like a challenge!

 × Cons: Pricey, no nightly social events (but there is a bar).